jakubartur/nexa/doc/build-unix-rpm.md

 # UNIX BUILD NOTES (RPM)

-Some notes on how to build Bitcoin Unlimited in Unix.
+Some notes on how to build Nexa in Unix.
 Mostly with CentOS / RHEL focus.

 For apt (Debian / Ubuntu) based distros, see [build-unix.md](build-unix.md).
 For OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md)

 ## Note

-Always use absolute paths to configure and compile bitcoin and the dependencies, for example, when specifying the path of the dependency:
+Always use absolute paths to configure and compile nexa and the dependencies, for example, when specifying the path of the dependency:

 ```bash